Convert Microsoft Forms responses to Word or PDF

 Start Process

-We will start our Process from Power Automate (Microsoft Flow).
+We will start the process from Power Automate.

 Create Flow